-But first, the obvious: If you experience symptoms of a heart attack, get to an emergency department immediately.
-Symptoms may include chest pain, pain that radiates to the jaw, sweating without cause, shortness of breath, dizziness, and nausea.
+If you experience any notable symptoms of a heart attack, get to an emergency department immediately.
+Symptoms may include:

-Heart disease starts well before a heart attack, and if you’re aware of changes in your body, you might be able to address its progress before you have an emergency.
+Heart disease starts well before a heart attack, and if you’re aware of changes in your body, you might be able to address the early warning signs of heart failure before you have an emergency.

 - Erectile dysfunction.
-Difficulty getting or keeping an erection is not uncommon in men with heart disease, because the penis may not get enough blood.
-That’s why men who seek treatment for erectile dysfunction should be screened for cardiovascular disease first, and men dealing with ED should tell their doctors.
+Difficulty getting or keeping an erection is not uncommon in men with heart disease, Dr. Faulkner says, because the penis may not get enough blood.
+That’s why men who seek treatment for erectile dysfunction should be screened for a cardiovascular disease first, and men dealing with ED should tell their doctors.

 - Leg or hip pain when walking.
-In someone with heart disease, pain while walking might not be from working joints or muscles.
-Instead, the pain could be caused by a narrowing of the arteries that can limit oxygen flow to tissue.
+Someone with heart disease may experience pain while walking.
+The pain could be caused by a narrowing of the arteries that can limit oxygen flow to the tissue.
 People with diabetes are especially likely to experience this symptom as an early sign of heart disease.

 - Dizziness.
 An abnormality in the heart’s rhythm, which causes it to beat too fast or too slow, can cause dizziness.
 While heart rhythm abnormalities are not generally related to blocked arteries, disturbances in the heart’s electrical system is a type of heart disease.

-When meeting with a patient who shows early signs of heart disease, patients can anticipate a work-up that includes a medical history and an assessment of heart disease risk.
-He may also order screening electrocardiogram (EKG) and a stress test, a timed workout on a treadmill to monitor the heart’s performance.
+When meeting with a patient who shows early signs of heart failure, Dr. Faulkner does a workup that includes a medical history and an assessment of heart disease risk.
+He may also order a screening electrocardiogram (EKG) and a stress test, a timed workout on a treadmill to monitor the heart’s performance.

 Baptist Health’s highly skilled physicians and staff offer a progressive approach to heart care and the prevention and treatment of coronary artery and vascular disease, heart failure, and heart rhythm disorders.
-Are you experiencing symptoms of heart disease?
-In an emergency, call 911, and discuss your concerns with your doctor.
+If you have experienced subtle symptoms of heart problems, contact the Baptist Health Heart Care team today to schedule an appointment.